STARK-404/FB-HACK/README.md

 # Facebook Account Cracking Tool

-This is a tool that will help you crack Facebook account very quickly.
-You also need a token to run this tool.
-You will understand how to get it when you run the tool
+This is a tool that will help you crack Facebook account very without Password List!.

 # Installation
 ## Termux